 ‘Get down!
 Right now!’
 Zodiac roared.

 ‘Do you have bullets in there?’
 Bryan asked the gunman, looking at the pistol, and Zodiac took the clip out the handle of the pistol to show his captor that he really did have a loaded gun.
-Zodiac then put away the gun, and Bryan turned to say something to Cecilia, who was naturally in a very anxious state.
+Zodiac then put away the gun, and Bryan turned to say something to Cecelia, who was naturally in a very anxious state.
 As Bryan was about to talk to his friend, he felt something go through his back.
 Zodiac had taken out a long-bladed knife (of approximately 12 inches in length) and was stabbing him in the back.
 Bryan felt no pain as the blade went in and punctured his lung because he was in shock.
-Cecilia almost fainted at the sight – and the sound – of the blade being plunged into her friend’s back six times.
-But then Zodiac grabbed Cecilia, and he stabbed her five times in the back, and when she turned over, trying desperately to escape, he stabbed her five more times in the front, and seemed to go into a frenzy when he attacked her.
+Cecelia almost fainted at the sight – and the sound – of the blade being plunged into her friend’s back six times.
+But then Zodiac grabbed Cecelia, and he stabbed her five times in the back, and when she turned over, trying desperately to escape, he stabbed her five more times in the front, and seemed to go into a frenzy when he attacked her.

 And then Zodiac calmly walked away.
 Upon reaching Bryan Hartnell’s white Kharman Ghia car, the killer took out a marker pen and scrawled his cross-within-a-circle symbol on the door of the vehicle, and underneath this, Zodiac wrote the word ‘Vallejo; and below this he scrawled the dates of his previous murders and also the date and time of today’s murder, along with a mention of the weapon used:

 Bryan walked and walked and began to black out from loss of blood.
 He was picked up by park rangers who had been alerted by a fisherman who had heard the couple’s frantic screams.
-Cecilia survived for about 48 hours then passed away.
+Cecelia survived for about 48 hours then passed away.

 Police found 10-and-a-half-size shoe prints made by a brand of footwear known as Wing Walkers at the scene of the crime, and they estimated – by the depth of the prints – that Zodiac weighed about 210 pounds.
 Tyre tracks found by Bryan’s car indicated that the Zodiac had parked behind the vehicle.
 About an hour after the stabbings, a man telephoned the Napa Police Department and coolly claimed responsibility for stabbing Hartnell and Shepherd.
 The call was traced to a telephone kiosk about four blocks away from the police station, in the downtown area of Napa, and a fresh palm print – believed to be the killer’s - was successfully lifted from the telephone receiver and later submitted to the FBI – but no matches with any suspects were ever made.
 Zodiac, whoever he was, did not have a police record, for his prints never matched any held by the police forces of America.
 An unidentified print of someone’s hand was found on the Zodiac’s first letter to the Vallejo Times-Herald but again there was no match with the Napa phone booth print.